I welcome you to learn more about the Civil & Environmental Engineering Department and join us in our mission.

 - Developing a collaborative diverse environment for research and education that facilitates engaging partners and stakeholders.

-to provide a culturally diverse and intellectually stimulating environment for the discovery and application of knowledge in civil and environmental engineering, the education of our students to their fullest potential, and service to the public through outreach and professional activities.
+to provide a culturally diverse and intellectually stimulating environment for the discovery and application of knowledge in civil engineering, and environmental engineering, and construction engineering and management, the educate ion of our students to their fullest potential, and emphasize the importance of service to the public through outreach and professional activities.

 of the Department of Civil and Environmental Engineering at the University of Delaware is to become renowned as a civil and environmental engineering department focused on sustainable infrastructure and sustainable environment through research, education, and service.